dzhuang/subset-iconfont/README.md

 - Default: The value from the provider.
 - Description: A string which can be used a file name, which will be used as:
   - The basename of the font file, for provider without multiple styles;
-  - The basename of the css file which included all styles and definitions of icons;
+  - The basename of the css file which included the main style and definitions of icons;
-  - The major part of the basename of the font-face css file, for provider without multiple styles;
+  - The major part of the basename of the font-face css file, for providers without multiple styles;
 - Note: For providers with multiple styles, the font file name will be the concatenation of `cssPrefix` property of the provider, `style` used and `fontWeight` of that style, while the font-face file base name will be the concatenation of `cssPrefix` and `style`.